 You are put to sleep during the surgery using general anaesthesia and often a regional block of local anaesthetic will be provided for pain relief.

-Patients can expect to stay at our hospital for four to five days with a progressive recovery expected anywhere between six weeks to three months.
+Patients can expect to stay at our hospital for two to three days with a progressive recovery expected to last anywhere between six weeks to three months.

-A sling must be worn for up to six weeks, while sports are to be avoided for at least six months.
+A sling must be worn for up to six weeks and sports should be avoided for at least six months.

 An exercise program will be provided by one of our physiotherapists prior to the surgery to restore strength and mobility in the shoulder, and ultimately help with recovery following the procedure.

-Your surgeon and physiotherapist will also identify and guide you with what lifestyle changes that are necessary to help protect the joint.
+Your surgeon and physiotherapist will also identify and guide you through lifestyle changes that are necessary to help protect the joint.

 Our patients are advised to return for regular evaluation to monitor progress.